-- Investors are entitled to receive notice of, and to attend and vote at, a general meeting of the Fund and to receive all notices, accounts and other documents required to be sent to Investors under the Constitution, the Corporations Act or the general law; - the Responsible Entity may issue further Ordinary Units and Units in other classes, at a price which is up to a 30% discount to the prevailing Unit Price.
+- Investors are entitled to receive notice of, and to attend and vote at, a general meeting of the Fund and to receive all notices, accounts and other documents required to be sent to Investors under the Constitution, the Corporations Act or the general law; - the Responsible Entity may issue further Ordinary Units and Units in other classes, at the prevailing issue price.
 Units in other classes may have preferential rights to those of Ordinary Units; - subject to rights attached to a particular class of Unit, Investors have a right to participate in any withdrawal opportunity on a pro rata basis with all other Investors; - Units may be transferred by a written document in any form authorised by the Corporations Act, or in any form that the Responsible Entity approves.
 The Responsible Entity may refuse to register a transfer of Units without giving any reason; - Investors will be entitled to participate in Fund distributions according to their rights and interests.
 Subject to rights attached to a particular class of Unit, this means in proportion to their Unit holdings; - if the Fund is wound up, Investors will be entitled to participate in any surplus Fund assets according to their rights and interests.
-Subject to rights attached to a particular class of Unit, this means in proportion to their Unit holdings;
+Subject to rights attached to a particular class of Unit, this means in proportion to their Unit holdings; - subject to law, the Responsible Entity has all the powers in respect of the Fund which it would have if it was the owner of the Fund's assets;

-- subject to law, the Responsible Entity has all the powers in respect of the Fund which it would have if it was the owner of the Fund's assets; - the Constitution provides that the Responsible Entity will be entitled to be paid out of the income or capital of the Fund, certain fees which are detailed in section 6; - subject to law, the Responsible Entity has a right of indemnity out of the Fund's assets other than where the liabilities are not incurred in the proper performance of its duties; and - the Responsible Entity, and its related bodies corporate, may hold Units and the Responsible Entity may contract with itself in another capacity, for example, as responsible entity of another fund, and may contract with related parties for the provision of services to the Fund paid for by the Fund.
+- the Constitution provides that the Responsible Entity will be entitled to be paid out of the income or capital of the Fund, certain fees which are detailed in section 6; - subject to law, the Responsible Entity has a right of indemnity out of the Fund's assets other than where the liabilities are not incurred in the proper performance of its duties; - the Responsible Entity, and its related bodies corporate, may hold Units and the Responsible Entity may contract with itself in another capacity, for example, as responsible entity of another fund, and may contract with related parties for the provision of services to the Fund paid for by the Fund; and - the Responsible Entity may act as the agent and attorney of Investors to do all things necessary to give effect to any stapling, merger, restructure or listing of the Fund.
+No further Investor approval is required for a stapling, merger, restructure or listing to occur.